moj-analytical-services/splink/docs/index.md

 	- [Bern University](https://arbor.bfh.ch/) researched how [Active Learning can be applied to Biomedical Record Linkage](https://ebooks.iospress.nl/doi/10.3233/SHTI230545)

 === "Other"
 	- [Marie Curie](https://podcasts.apple.com/gb/podcast/unlocking-data-at-marie-curie/id1724979056?i=1000649964922) have used Splink to build a single customer view on fundraising data which has been a "huge success [...] the tooling is just so much better. [...]
 The power of being able to select, plug in, configure and train a tool versus writing code.
 It's just mind boggling actually."
+Amongst other benefits, the system is expected to "dramatically reduce manual reporting efforts previously required".
+See also the blog post [here](https://esynergy.co.uk/our-work/marie-curie/).

 Sadly, we don't hear about the majority of our users or what they are working on.
 If you have a use case and it is not shown here please [add it to the list](https://github.com/moj-analytical-services/splink/edit/master/docs/index.md)!